Ricardosgeral/relier/README.md

 This manual process is tedious and prone to human errors.

-So, I've decided to invest time, and few money, developing a "low budget" acquisition system (hardware and software) that could collected data from multiple sensors.
+So, I've decided to invest time, and few money, developing a "low budget" acquisition system (hardware and software) that could collect data from multiple sensors.
 *Ler AS* was born this way!

 Please note that I'm not an expert in informatics, computing, nor in electronics.